OnsachiNene/Employee-Termination/README.md

 GROUP BY id
 HAVING COUNT(id) > 1
 ```
-### What department has the highest staff termination
+### What department has the highest staff attrition?
 ```sql
 SELECT Department, COUNT (Department) as Count
   FROM Att